antonc42/cs406-project/DOC.md

 sudo bin/tests/system/ifconfig.sh up
  ```

-2. Check the built software, saving the output to a log file.
+2. Check the built software and save the output to a log file.
  ```
 make check | tee check.log
  ```
  **Note:** This checking process will take a very long time, usually more than 15 minutes.
- **Note:** It is helpful to save the output to a log file because it is extremely long and it may be necessary to search through it to find any problems with the checks.
+ **Note:** It is helpful to save the output to a log file, because it is extremely long and it may be necessary to search through it to find any problems with the checks.

-3. **None of the tests should have the result `FAIL`.** Any results that have `SKIPPED` or `UNTESTED` are fine.
+3. **None of the tests should have the result `FAIL`.** If the result is `SKIPPED` or `UNTESTED`, it is fine.
  ```
  I:System test result summary:
  I:      69 PASS